Niccolò Gualtieri

-Gualtieri was born in Florence and moved to Pisa at the age of 20.
+Gualtieri was born in Florence and lived briefly in Vienna.
+He moved to Pisa at the age of 20.
 Here he studied philosophy and medicine under Giuseppe Zambeccari (1665–1728).
 He returned to Florence to practice medicine, while also becoming personal physician to Grand Princess Violante di Baviera.
+In 1716, he was a co-founder of the Florentine Botanical Society along with Pier Antonio Micheli, Gaetano Moniglia and Sebastiano Franchi.
 He later became physician to the Grand Duke of Tuscany.
 He had a wide range of interests and contributed poetry apart from participating in learned societies, founding the Societa Botanica Florentina along with other associates.
 He wrote a pamphlet in 1725 suggesting that perennial springs were fed by sea waters through underground channels.
 He received enough criticism that the Princess Violante forbade him to write on the topic.
 In 1731 he began to assemble a private natural history museum, the holding of which he catalogued in 1742, as Index Testarum Conchyliorum, quae adservantur in Museo Nicolai Gualtieri (translation: List of the shells of shellfish which are preserved in the museum of Niccolò Gualtieri) with copper plate engravings by Giuseppe Menabuoni and Antonio Pazzi.
-Gualtieri was a professor at the University of Pisa.
+After the death of Grand Duke Gian Gastone in 1737, he became a professor at the University of Pisa.
 He was amongst the first to depict the argonaut.
-His collections were acquired by Stefano Lorena and are now deposited at the Museo storia naturale di Pisa.
+His collections Museo Gualteriano" were acquired by Grand Duke Stefano Lorena and are now deposited at the Museo storia naturale di Pisa.
+It now includes some 700 specimens of gastropods and bivalves.